The-Balance-FFXIV/balance-static/content/guide/endgame-gearing-and-content-unlock-guide.md

 This is a comprehensive guide aimed towards players entering endgame — Level 90 — for the first time and getting overwhelmed with Final Fantasy XIV's gear progression systems.
 This guide will help you get an understanding of how FFXIV’s endgame systems work, as well as how to gear up and what types of endgame PvE content exist.

 Step 1.
-Get AF gear, finish MSQ, and farm Tomestones for gear Step 2.
-Get i565 to unlock and complete Pandaemonium: Asphodelos (Normal)
+Get AF gear, finish MSQ, and farm Tomestones for gear.
+Step 2.
+Get i565 to unlock and complete Pandaemonium: Asphodelos (Normal).

 ## Explanation of Terms, Loot, and Lockouts